 3. Costco, Publix, and Aldi grocery delivery are powered by Instacart.

 Instacart Express Subscription Cost: $99 yearly or $9.99 monthly

 Instacart Express membership costs $99 per year.
 With this membership, you get free delivery on orders of $35 or more at any stores powered by Instacart.
 Plus, you’ll get a lower service fee than the 5% Instacart usually tacks on all of its orders.

 Overall, it’s more cost-effective to shop stores that do their own grocery delivery, like Walmart.
-But if you’re not a one-stop shopper, you can place one order at multiple stores through Instacart, and as long as you are an Express Member and you’re spending $35 or more, you will get “free” delivery. (“Free” because it’s not free, you’re paying annually.
+But if you’re not a one-stop shopper, you can place one order at multiple stores through Instacart.
+And as long as you’re an Express Member and you’re spending $35 or more, you’ll get “free” delivery. (“Free” because it’s not free, you’re paying annually.
 But you don’t pay per order.)

 ALDI, Costco, Publix, and Food Lion all use Instacart.
 Other, smaller grocers in your area do as well.
 My local Co-op is an example of a small, local store that is powered by Instacart.

 Instacart will offer digital coupons too.
 Just look for the light red button below the product picture.
 When ordering your Publix grocery delivery, coupons you clip on the Publix digital coupon site won’t link with the delivery/Instacart site and vice versa.
 Those coupons will be used in store only.